abhanjac/ECE_661_Computer_Vision_Course/README.md

 All the codes are in python.
 And the reports are in LaTeX.

 #### Homework1:
+Review of basic homogeneous coordinates.

+#### Homework2:
 Estimate homographies between images and use them to transform images.

-#### Homework2: